fabionolasco/front-end-architecture/README.md

 - Set standards and best practices for front-end development teams

-- Conduct Proofs of Concept and research of web technologies

 - Define realistic and sustainable protocols and processes for documentation and testing

 - Find efficient ways to communicate architectural decisions to multiple types of stakeholders